-Blue States and Red States: GDP Comovement and Consumption Risk Sharing
+Blue States and Red States: GDP Synchronicity and Risk Sharing Channels

-We examine GDP comovement and consumption risk-sharing channels within the United States as a whole and in U.S. 'regions' whose populations have voted consistently Democrat (Blue) or Republican (Red) in national elections.
-We find that (1) state GDPs hardly comove, and the comovement is particularly low across the Blue and Red regions; (2) those regions' consumption risk sharing mechanisms differ markedly; but (3) accounting for migration and other channels overall interstate consumption risk sharing is high: it is high even across the political divide, and even where the role of fiscal flows is minimal.
-The evidence suggests that political differences do not necessarily prevent successful participation in a monetary and economic union.
+We examine state GDP comovement and consumption risk-sharing channels within the United States as a whole, and among states whose populations have voted consistently Democrat (Blue) or Republican (Red) in national elections.
+We document three facts: (1) state GDP growth is asynchronous, and Blue and Red states are particularly out of sync; (2) at the same time, interstate consumption risk-sharing is very high – it is high even across the political divide, and it is high even where the role of fiscal flows is minimal; and (3) the channels of risk sharing across Blue, Red, and Swing states are quite different.

 Keywords: monetary union, consumption risk-sharing, economic and political divergence